-where's that cheese Me Neill

-Great B.C.
+here's that gehase Me Neill! he Great B.C.
 Hunt

 Anyone handy with a gun can kill a beast, but it takes real courage to "bring 'em back alive!"
 And courage is exactly what the Breakfast Club gang and the late Frank Buck exhibited last September in capturing a transient mouse alive in the studio.